razagna/Accelerated-Cpp/Chapter 03/Exercises/README.md

 The number of entries is divided by 4 to give the size of each quartile.
 The numbers in the inputs are then looped through to decide which values belong to which quartile.
 The solution can be found in [q02](q02.cpp). [^2]

 #### Q3-3.
 Write a program to count how many times each distinct word appears in its input.
+The program prompts the user for an input sentence and then adds each new word to a `vector`.
+It then loops through each word in the `vector` twice; The outer loop picks out the word to investigate and the inner loop checks how many times the word appears in the `vector` and increases the word count each time it encounters an instance.
+The solution can be found in [q03](q03.cpp). [^3]

 #### Q3-4.
 Write a program to report the length of the longest and shortest `string` in its input.